Since I became passionate about photography and combined a love of travel and the camera, my way of

 Fourth and last photo: a rather special encounter.
 On my way back from the Asclepeion, I saw a very old car in a fenced field, so I tried to get inside.
 Unfortunately there was a gate and a (guard?)
 Dog slowly approached.
 I was a little scared to see it but, I think he was just a little thirsty for the heat.

 I know.
 I tend to take a lot of photos of the sea.
-But do you know
+But do

-many restaurants had the good idea of creating this space on the beach to make dinners more romantic.
+One of the many restaurants had the good idea of creating this space on the beach to make dinners more romantic.

 Second photo: Agia Paraskevi church in the center of Kos.
 Although this facade is in very good condition, the rear one is all cracked and sagging.
 A pity not to be able to enter for a visit!
 Third photo: a fisherman on the tourist pier.
 There are a few there.
 Fourth photo: the road leading to the main port.
 The color of the sky obscures everything else.